Reciept-reader/reciept-reader/README.md

 5. Enter the commad "npm i" (without quotes).
 This will download the dependencies required to run the application.
 6. The enter the "npm start" command to start running the project
 7. After the project is running, a QR code will be printined to the terminal.
-   - Either download [Expo Go] {https://expo.dev/client} on your mobile device and scan the code,
+   - Either download [Expo Go](https://expo.dev/client) on your mobile device and scan the code,
-   - OR can be run through an emulator (such as [Andriod Studio] {https://developer.android.com/studio} installed on your device.
+   - OR can be run through an emulator (such as [Andriod Studio](https://developer.android.com/studio)) installed on your device.
 9. NOTE: The mobile device and computer must be running on the **same** exact network
 10. Enjoy the data returned from scanning any receipt you take a photo of!